-This is a platform that some of the biggest brands in the world use.
+BigCommerce: This is a platform that some of the biggest brands in the world use.
 Toyota and Martha Stewart both use BigCommerce and it works for stores of all sizes – with over 55,000 stores using this platform.
 If you don’t want to mess around with code or have little technical knowledge, BigCommerce is a great choice because it offers a huge list of built-in features.
-And it’s affordable.
-BigCommerce plans start from $29 – and they don’t have transaction fees like Shopify does, which is VERY appealing.
+It’s affordable.
+BigCommerce plans start from $29 – and they don’t have transaction fees like Shopify does, which is appealing.

 It’s never been easier to set up an e-commerce store and start marketing.
 We covered three of the most popular solution in this article, but there are many other platforms you can look at to compare feature and pricing and determine which is the best solution for your specific situation.

 Keep in mind, setting up your storefront is just the start.
 Once you're up and running you'll need to learn the best ways to market your business online.